bgschiller/pixyll/_posts/2021-11-05-alpine-stimulus-js.md

 ## Conclusion

-I have no qualms about recommending Alpine over Stimulus.
+I can enthusiastically choose Alpine over Stimulus.
 Stimulus seems to have skipped the lessons of the past 7-8 years.
 It's better than jQuery, but ignores the things that are good about React, Vue, etc: reactivity and declarative rendering.
 Meanwhile, Alpine manages to pack a ton of useful functionality into a _smaller_ bundle size than Stimulus.